 Technical debt is a term used to define the cost in terms of resources that are incurred when a programmer goes with a solution to a task that will require some changes or improvements in the future.
 In layman's terms kicking the can down the road.

 Use Cases and Examples

-The issue of technical debt is more of a management problem caused due to a lack of ineffective planning and following poor project management practices for the most part.
+The issue of technical debt is more of a management problem caused by a lack of effective planning and following poor project management practices for the most part.

 A typical example is setting up a server that might not scale past a given number of users, this means down the line the developers will have to revisit this setup and make changes.

-Technical debt is the price paid for unplanned work that has to be incurred due to inefficiencies of project management.
+Technical debt is the price paid for unplanned work that has to be incurred due to poor project management.

 Here is another article you might like 😊 "What Is Test Coverage?"